 Yet I’m convinced that the Voice of America could not have done it alone if there were no Radio Free Europe.
 The end of Communism in Europe would not have come as fast as it did.
 RFE’s administrative setup and personnel were far superior to VOA’s.

-In the last decade, both RFE/RL and VOA went through some very difficult times.
-In 2012 and 2013 I successfully helped RFE/RL reform its management after dozens of Radio Liberty journalists in Russia were unjustly fired.
+In the last decade, both RFE/RL and VOA went through some very challenging times.
+In 2012 and 2013, I successfully helped RFE/RL reform its management after dozens of Radio Liberty journalists in Russia were unjustly fired.
 Most of the dismissed journalists were eventually rehired by RFE/RL.

-The Voice of America experienced even greater difficulties in recent years.
+The Voice of America experienced even more significant difficulties in recent years.
 The management fired or disciplined several anti-Communist VOA Mandarin Service journalists who wanted to expose crimes of the Communist Party regime in China.
 They are still waiting for justice.
-Under former agency director John F. Lansing who is now running NPR, and former VOA director Amanda Bennett who has recently resigned, VOA editors posted materials in praise of Che Guevara and American Communist Angela Davis.
-They at times repeated without challenge propaganda from Russia, China and Iran, leading finally to a public rebuke from President Donald Trump and the White House.
+Under former agency director John F. Lansing who is now running NPR, and former VOA director Amanda Bennett who has resigned in 2020, VOA editors posted materials in praise of Che Guevara and American Communist Angela Davis.
+They at times repeated without challenge propaganda from Russia, China, and Iran, leading finally to a public rebuke from President Donald Trump and the White House.

-VOA and even to some degree RFE/RL have acquired in recent year a strong partisan bias of left-leaning American media which now defends the failed former agency executives and biased VOA editors while attacking the new management which at least promises to bring administrative reforms and to respect the VOA Charter.
-Reading U.S. media accounts of the controversy and looking at some recent Voice of America programs I sometimes feel I’m back in communist-ruled Poland reading communist newspapers.
+VOA, and even to some degree RFE/RL, have acquired in recent years a strong partisan bias of left-leaning American media which now defends the failed former agency executives and biased VOA editors while attacking the new management which at least promises to bring administrative reforms and to respect the VOA Charter.
+Reading U.S. media accounts of the controversy and looking at some recent Voice of America programs I sometimes feel I’m back in communist-ruled Poland, reading communist newspapers.

 Happy Fourth of July 2020!

 Ted (Tadeusz) Lipien